-Clergy Abuse Attorneys work to bring Justice
+Clergy Abuse Attorneys work for Survivors

+Our clergy abuse attorneys work for survivors to bring justice for those abused by Catholic priests or clergy.
 A shocking number of Catholic priests and other clergy have abused thousands of children and young adults within the last several decades.
 In 2018, the state of Pennsylvania made the horrific problem of priests victimizing children in their charge impossible to ignore.
 That revelation prompted or emboldened several other states – including Arizona, California, Iowa, Montana, New York, New Jersey, North Carolina, Texas, and several others – to launch their own investigations.
 In some cases, states have changed their statutes of limitations laws in order to pursue civil action against the dioceses that hid or protected abusive clergy.

 Free Legal Consultation